 Clearly, our government needs to act in a much stronger manner to rein in these corporate profiteers.

-Stay tuned for updates!
+Stay tuned for updates and future action!

 Clearly, our government needs to act in a much stronger manner to rein in these corporate profiteers.